Wet nurse: Notable wet nurses

 In Asia, Lady Kasuga was the wet nurse of the third Tokugawa shōgun, Iemitsu.
 Lu Lingxuan was a lady in waiting who served as wet nurse to the emperor Gao Wei.
 She became exceedingly powerful during his reign and was often criticized by historians for her corruption and treachery.
 Chinese emperors honoured the Nurse empress dowager.
 Wet nurses were also common during the Mughal period, with almost every Mughal prince having one.
 Some prominent ones are Maham Anga for Akbar and Dai Anga for Shah Jahan.
-Shin Myo Myat was the mother of King Bayinnaung of the Toungoo Dynasty of Burma (Myanmar), and the wet nurse of King Tabinshwehti.
-The last Emperor of China, Puyi, described Mrs. Wang Chiao as being the only person who was able to control him: "from my infancy until the time I grew up, only my wet nurse, because of her simple language, was able to make me grasp the idea that I was like other people."
+Shin Myo Myat was the mother of King Bayinnaung of the Toungoo dynasty of Burma (Myanmar), and the wet nurse of King Tabinshwehti.
+The last Emperor of China, Puyi, described Wang Lianshou as being the only person who was able to control him: "from my infancy until the time I grew up, only my wet nurse, because of her simple language, was able to make me grasp the idea that I was like other people."

+In the Ottoman Empire, after the slave Zafire Hatun gave birth to her son Osman, she was selected to be the wet nurse of future sultan Mehmed IV.
+Mehmed's father, Sultan Ibrahim, is said to have taken a liking to Zafire, and he reportedly began to favour Osman over Mehmed, eventually resulting in Zafire and Osman leaving the harem.

 In Europe, Hodierna of St Albans was the mother of Alexander Neckam and wet nurse of Richard I of England, and Mrs. Pack was a wet nurse to William, Duke of Gloucester (1689–1700).
-Geneviève Poitrine was a wet nurse of the Dauphin of France, Louis Joseph, son of King Louis XVI of France and Queen Marie Antoinette.
+Geneviève Poitrine was a wet nurse of the Dauphin of France, Louis Joseph, son of King Louis XVI and Queen Marie Antoinette.
 Poitrine was accused of transmitting tuberculosis to the Dauphin and triggering his infant death when aged seven, although since very few pre-adolescent children die from TB, this accusation may have been the result of a misdiagnosis.

 Some non-royal wet nurses have also been written about.
 Halimah bint Abi Dhuayb was the foster mother and wet nurse of the Islamic prophet Muhammad.
 Petronella Muns was, with her employer, the first Western woman to visit Japan.
 Naomi Baumslag, author of Milk, Money and Madness, described the legendary capacity of Judith Waterford: "In 1831, on her 81st birthday, she could still produce breast milk.
 In her prime she unfailingly produced two quarts (four pints or 1.9 litres) of breast milk a day."